mongodb/mongo-go-driver/README.md

 -------------------------
 ## Usage

-To get started with the driver, import the `mongo` package, create a `mongo.Client`:
+To get started with the driver, import the `mongo` package and create a `mongo.Client` with the `Connect` function:

 ```go
 import (